-Challenge us to insure your small craft.
-We’ll provide you with a policy suitable for your craft and the way you use it - from social scullers to racing dinghies.
+Challenge us to provide you with small craft insurance.
+We’ll find you a policy suitable for your boat - from social scullers to racing dinghies:

 We can cover a range of sailing dinghy types including Lasers, Mirror Dinghies, Wayfarers, toppers and even moths!
 We can also cover you according to how you use your dinghy – we provide cover for causal weekend use and optional racing cover including transporting your boat to races.
 Read more about our Dinghy Insurance.

 Are you fed up with insurers who don’t know the difference between a canoe and a kayak?
 Well, we know the difference and we know that each requires slightly different insurance cover.
 We’ll find out all about your canoe/kayak and how you use it and provide you with the best policy for you.
 Read more about our Canoe and Kayak Insurance.

 Sadly we can’t cover sweep oar boats like eights and fours, but we can cover double and single sculls (Sorry, no quads!).
 Be sure to ask your rowing club about the cover they provide while your scull is stored on club premises but ask us if you’d like more cover for when you’re out on the water, racing or transporting your boat to regattas and head races.
 We can also cover your sculls (blades or oars, which ever term you prefer!) and some other equipment such as stroke coaches – but please take reasonable care to look after these!
 Read more about our Rowing Scull Insurance.